johnroutledge/johnroutledge/README.md

 ### About Me

-My name's John and I'm a junior web developer with Leisure Leagues, Europe's largest provider of small-sided football leagues.
+My name's John and I'm a junior web developer with Appoly web and mobile app development services.

 Here are a few facts about me: